About Warren County

 Mississippi law requires voter registration at least 30 days before an election.
 Eligible citizens must be 18 years old by the date of the general election, a resident of Mississippi and their respective county and precinct for 30 days before the election, and not disqualified by a felony conviction unless voting rights have been restored.
 Mississippi does not offer Election Day registration, so advance planning is necessary.

-Absentee voting in Mississippi is available for voters who meet specific criteria including being away from their county on Election Day, having a temporary or permanent physical disability, being 65 years or older, being a parent or guardian of a person with a disability who is hospitalized outside the county, or being required to work on Election Day during polling hours.
-Absentee ballot applications must be submitted to the Warren County Circuit Clerk's office, with mail-in ballot requests due by a specified deadline before the election (typically 7-14 days depending on the type of absentee ballot).
+Absentee voting in Mississippi is available for voters who meet specific criteria including being away from their county on Election Day, having a temporary or permanent physical disability, being 65 years or older, being a parent or guardian of a person with a disability who is hospitalized outside Warren County, or being required to work on Election Day during polling hours.
+Absentee ballot applications must be submitted to Warren County Circuit Clerk's office, with mail-in ballot requests due by a specified deadline before the election (typically 7-14 days depending on the type of absentee ballot).
 Mississippi law allows no-excuse absentee voting for those 65 and older.

 Under Mississippi's public records laws, citizens can request copies of voter rolls, election results by precinct, poll worker rosters, and campaign finance disclosures, promoting transparency in the electoral process.
 The Circuit Clerk's office maintains historical election records and can provide certified election results for legal purposes.